 • Neutral Sound Signature

-With studio quality headphones, you can expect to enjoy clear, crisp and detailed sound than what you’d find on more commercial models.
-That’s because studio headphones are specifically tuned to provide accurate sound as much as possible.
+With studio-quality headphones, you can expect to enjoy clear, crisp and detailed sound than what you’d find on more commercial models.
+That’s because studio headphones are specifically tuned to provide the accurate sound as much as possible.

 The only problem with this is that you’re going to hear every small mistake that was made during the production process.
 This includes things like background noise, sound distortion and awkward edits that can become so pronounced that they may disturb your listening enjoyment once you start to notice them.

 The problem is, most of the modern music that we hear on the radio is mixed in a way that makes it easier to listen to it through consumer-style gear than on studio headphones.
 Not only that, but most record labels don’t really put that much effort into audio mixing, even though it is one of the most difficult parts of making music.
 As a result, you’ll find that a lot of modern music contains flaws that become quickly noticeable when using studio headphones.